ROCHESTER-BUFFALO, NEW YORK

 Note; Continue straight to check out the park and Bird Island Pier, which forms the stone break for the Black Rock Canal.
 The pier is a 4' walkway atop the stone break that travels 1.2 miles traveling underneath the Peace Bridge.

-Head left on-road along Robert Rich Way, across the canal, underneath I-190 and out to Niagara St at 130.5 miles.
+Head left on-road along Robert Rich Way, across the canal, underneath I-190 and out to Niagara St at 130.9 miles.
 Head right on-road (sidewalk available) for 0.5 miles, bearing right on Busti Ave and you'll pick up a wide sidewalk on your right across from Hampshire St. The trail then becomes paved and travels underneath the Peace Bridge.
-[It looked like this next section was under construction in August 2016 with a new bridge being built?]
-Head down a ramp to a pedestrian bridge that crosses over some RR tracks then takes you underneath I-190 where the trail now travels south back alongside Black Rock Canal at roughly 131.3 miles.
+Head down a ramp to a pedestrian bridge that crosses over some RR tracks then takes you underneath I-190 where the trail now travels south back alongside Black Rock Canal at roughly 131.7 miles.
 Pass by the West Side Rowing Club and Frank Lloyd Wright's Fontana Boathouse before heading right alongside Porter Ave and passing by the Buffalo Yacht Club.
-Here the trail again travels alongside the Black Rock Canal and enters La Salle Park at 132.3 miles.
+Here the trail again travels alongside the Black Rock Canal and enters La Salle Park at 132.7 miles.
 Parking located here.
 I've checked out this section.
 You follow alongside Amvets Dr before heading inland across a field.
 To your right is the entrance to the Black Rock Canal.
 Cross Lakefront Blvd where the trail travels alongside some RR tracks just below I-190 before taking you back out to Lakefront Blvd.
-Head left and you'll come to Erie St at 133.6 miles.
+Head left and you'll come to Erie St at 134 miles.
 Cross Lakefront Blvd to a sidewalk following Erie St across Wilkeson Way to Marine Dr on your left.
 Head left along Marine Dr (bike lane) passing by Veterans Park and the ships & planes of the BUFFALO & ERIE COUNTY NAVEL & MILITARY PARK .
 If you use the paved path through this park please walk your bike, as the trail is narrow and crowded with pedestrians.
 When you reach the large submarine top head right across a wide cement patio followed by a wide brick lined patio.
-This leads to a Bowstring Truss Bridge over the Commercial Slip to CANALSIDE at 134 miles in downtown Buffalo.
+This leads to a Bowstring Truss Bridge over the Commercial Slip to CANALSIDE at 134.4 miles in downtown Buffalo.
 This is the official start of the Canalway Trail.
 To your left next to the Commercial Slip is the excavation site of the original Steamship Hotel building foundations, which are presented alongside several interpretive exhibits showcasing the historical significance of the Erie Canal.